Kanti/server-timing/README.md

 - if non total have many requests, sum them up (maybe show top 3?)
 - test with admin panel
-- test with typo3 10 and 11
 - include BE_USER OR !Production condition
+- 3 modes? none, withoutInfo, all

 ## included: